Arescoreadmin/ares-core/README.md

 also be provided via a file path using the `*_FILE` convention to support Docker secrets or other mounted configuration files.

+## Durability and Authentication

+- A dedicated `log-data` volume is mounted to the `log_indexer` service so that audit logs survive container restarts. **Do not remove this volume** unless migrating to a long-term store such as OpenSearch or ELK.
+- All services send logs to the indexer using bearer-token authentication.
+  Provide the token via the `LOG_INDEXER_TOKEN` environment variable or a corresponding `LOG_INDEXER_TOKEN_FILE` secret file.
+- Exported CSV and PDF reports are accompanied by a `.sha256` file containing the SHA-256 hash of the report to make tampering evident.

 ## Required environment variables

 The following variables must be set for the services to start.
 Provide the